b-gran/billgranfield.com/_posts/2018-05-01-docker-image-recovery.md

 The basic idea here is:
 0. Install dependencies (there are several)
-1. Convert the `qcow2` image to a FUSE filesystem
+1. Convert the `qcow2` image to a FUSE filesystem image
 2. Mount the FUSE filesystem
 3. Copy the data out of the FUSE filesystem onto the host